JayRugMan/Bash_Timer/README.md

 # CLI Time Tracking Tool

 ## Bash Timer (timer.sh)
+_Note I'm no longer developing this one_
-keep track of time using bash
+Keep track of time using bash.

 This script needs a timer.comf file, which is included in the .gitignore file.
 The contents should be as follows: